Rodrigo-Serpa/AWS-Project/Debian/Openvpn-Configuration.md

 ## Openvpn in ubuntu (control.inova.pt)

-First we need to install the DNS package:
+First we need to install the openvpn package:
 ```
 apt install openvpn -y
 ```